|University of Southern California

 This ranking is based on the resources available to students, the quality of the faculty, alumni success in film and screenwriting, and the academic influence of the schools in Screenwriting.

 All schools are ranked based on Student Success criteria.
-More information about the ranking system can be found here.
+More information about the ranking system can be found at our College Denominator.

 University of Southern California